Yolanda Shipwreck Memorial Park: Park and monument

 The Yolanda Shipwreck Memorial Park covers an area of 120 sqm.

 The memorial consists of the structure converted from the bow of MV Eva Jocelyn, measuring 8 × 6 m and is supported by concrete.
-The structure facade is painted in blue and brown, with its deck floor fully tiled and a flag planted on the bow's fencing.
+The structure facade is painted in blue and brown, with its deck floor fully tiled and the national flag is flown from the bow's fencing.
 The vicinity of the former ship was also barricaded with steel frames.
 Its interior serves as an office for its security guards.

 The park is visited by thousands.
 It is reportedly a haunted location, with its guards allegedly hearing the voices of the typhoon victims at night.
 In late 2024, the Tacloban City Government erected a stone engraving with the list of names of the 11 victims of the ship.